apaz-cli/apaz-cli.github.io/blog/Grifters.md

 All that I've said so far is, I feel, fairly incontrovertible by our cultural standards.
 Now let's get controversial.
 I think that these three objectives, life, liberty, and the right to pursue happiness, are a philosophical razor which cut to the core of many social issues today.
-I don't think that this makes me a libertarian though.
-It makes me a pragmatist.
-A libertarian is someone who advocates maximizing individual rights and minimizing the role of the state.
-But if the best steady-state solution to a problem involves the government stepping in to impose order, at the expense of some individual rights, then so be it.
-Whatever gets the job done.

 Gender is perhaps the most obvious application of the new (old) razor.
 People need the liberty to figure out (or save) their life and pursue their happiness.
 The degree to